FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Type: string
   - Description: Name of the used salt
 - conducting_salt_concentration
-  - Type: enum
+  - Type: float
   - Description: Concentration of the conducting salt
-- electrode_setup
+- conducting_salt_concentration_unit
-  - Type: ElectrodeSetup
+  - Type: ConcentrationUnits
-  - Description: Name of the used electrode materials
+  - Description: Unit of the conducting salt concentration
-- experiment
+- pH
-  - Type: string
+  - Type: float
-  - Multiple: True
-  - Description: Name of the experiment files
+  - Description: The pH value

 ### Sample